 “Every day, we have over 200 prospective couples signing up to our website.
 I believe with weddings being a fairly recession-proof industry, there is a lot of potential growth for wedding startups,” said Kanika Subbiah, founder, Wedding Wishlist.

-Wedding Wishlist provides the following products and services:
+Wedding Wishlist provides the following products and services other than gift registry:

 - Wedding Website – The couples can create a free wedding website for themselves, where they incorporate their story, function details.